-Operating a small business can be very exciting, but it also means you have a range of responsibilities to consider.
-Here you'll find tools and resources to help you keep on top of your workplace obligations under the Fair Work Act 2009.
-We’ve also provided some links to where you can get more information and support from us.
+We have tools and resources to help you keep on top of your workplace relations obligations.
+We’ve also provided some links to where you can get more information and support from us and other organisations.

-The Fair Work Handbook (pdf 199KB) is also useful as a quick reference guide that summarises your responsibilities under the Fair Work Act 2009.
-It includes information about the National Employment Standards, awards and agreements.
+The Fair Work Handbook (DOC 230KB) is a useful reference guide that summarises your responsibilities under the Fair Work Act 2009, the National Employment Standards, awards and registered agreements.